airicognize/ProgramAssignment/README.md

-# ProgrammingLab2
-This is for my second lab.
+## Programming 1

+This repository is used to keep all the coding I'll be doing for my assignment to be given the 15th of february.

+## Assignment